 Note: Regardless of the level of whitewater you’re paddling and your own experience, please always always always wear a helmet and life jacket.

 So how do we decide if the rapid is something we can run?
-There are a few things we keep in mind:
+There are a few things we keep in mind.

-- What time of day is it?
-By mid afternoon, energy levels are falling and your group may not have the strength or focus to run a difficult set.
+By mid afternoon, energy levels are falling and your group may not have the strength or focus go down rapid.
 Same can be said if it’s been pouring rain and windy all day: uncomfortable paddlers don’t always make the best decisions when going down a rapid.
 When it doubt, portage it out!
-(Or if it’s getting late, choose a campsite upriver of a big set).
+(Or if it’s getting late, choose a campsite upriver of a big rapid).

-One trip in 2017, after the hardest portaging of my life, I knew I didn’t have the strength or focus to safely guide my group through the last rapid (I could barely grip my paddle, let alone go down a Class II technical) which was standing between us and our intended campsite.
-We ended up staying a makeshift site at the end of the portage.
-Not ideal, but definitely the safer option.
+One trip in 2017, after the hardest portage of my life, I knew I didn’t have the strength or focus to safely guide my group through the last rapid (I could barely grip my paddle, let alone paddle a challenging rapid).
+Even though this rapid was the only thing standing between us and our campsite, we chose to camp at the end of the portage.
+Not ideal, but it was definitely the safer option.

 Obstacles – Look for anything that will get in between you and the end of the rapid.
 Watch for holes (the recirculating water can trap someone), standing waves (if they’re big, they can tip or swamp a boat), strainers (obstacles like trees let water through but not a boat or person).
-If someone were to tip above an obstacle and you wouldn’t be able to rescue them, don’t run the set.
+If someone were to tip above an obstacle and you wouldn’t be able to rescue them, don’t run the rapid.

 Route – What pathway will you take down the rapid?

 Markers – Look for objects (markers) that will remind you where you are in the set (like big boulders, tress on the shoreline, bends).